Skip to main content

 How Tile Buildup Happens

-Tile buildup mainly occurs through evaporation.
+Pool tile buildup mainly occurs through evaporation.
 Every time water evaporates, it leaves behind dissolved minerals like calcium, magnesium, and silica.
 These minerals attach to the tile and gradually harden into thick deposits.

 Other contributing factors include: